America's Voice En Español »

 What is a Dreamer?
 When it comes to immigration reform, a “Dreamer” (often also spelled “DREAMer”) refers to a young person who qualifies for the DREAM Act.

 The DREAM Act (Development, Relief, and Education for Alien Minors) is a piece of legislation first introduced to congress in 2001 that grants a pathway to citizenship to young people who were brought to the United States as children without documentation.
 These are young people who are American in every way except on paper.
 They have grown up in this country and consider themselves to be American, but lack the documents to fully engage in society

 After Congress failed to pass the DREAM Act in 2010 despite 70% of Americans supporting the proposed legislation, President Obama in 2012 announced a temporary program that allows Dreamers to come forward, pass a background check, and apply for work permits.
 The program is called Deferred Action for Childhood Arrivals or DACA for short.

 DACA allowed nearly a million young people to come out of the shadows, work legally, and live without fear of deportation.
-It is widely considered to be one of President Obama’s most popular programs.
 It helped to drive economic growth, keep families together, promote education and community integration, and strengthen civic ties throughout the country.
 However, Dreamers were still not provided a pathway to citizenship under the program.
 And, since it was created through an executive order, presidents after Obama could rescind it at any time.

 America asked young undocumented people to trust their government, step forward and apply for DACA in order to be able to work legally, feel safe, and contribute the country they call home.
-Now, the President, some of his Cabinet nominees, and most others in the GOP are saying that we should betray that trust, revoke work permits and people’s livelihoods, once again subjecting these young people to deportation.
+Now, Congress needs to pass the Dream Act and recognize at long last that Dreamers are Americans and always have been.
+The alternative is to begin deporting young people who call our country home.